 Answer: The Town of Wembley owns 3 primary firefighting apparatus.
 These apparatus serve as the primary response units for the Town of Wembley, and bear the Wembley Fire Department logo and name on their doors.
 In addition to those 3 units, the County of Grande Prairie provides 1-Fire Engine and 1-Water Tender under contract to serve the district surrounding Wembley.
 Each apparatus housed in our station has special capabilities that suit the needs of various emergencies.
 Depending on the location and type of incident, specific apparatus are dispatched to mitigate the emergency.
 The same system is utilized in the towns of Beaverlodge and Sexsmith.
 County apparatus provided to contract stations like Wembley will bear the County logo on the center of the door, with the station it is based out of underneath!

-Question: Does the Fire Department charge me if I call 9-1-1?
+Question: Does the Fire Department charge me for false alarms?

 Answer: There is no charge for calling the fire department during a real emergency.
 Additionally, if your monitored alarm system is triggered and results in a fire department response, you will not receive a bill.
 However, repeated false alarms may result in fees for the homeowner.
 It is important to familiarize yourself with local bylaws regarding fire services.
 It is also recommended to ensure your contact information for your alarm system is updated and you test your equipment regularly.
 If your alarm monitoring company is unable to get ahold of you to confirm the nature of the alarm, the Fire Department must respond to confirm that no emergency is occurring.
 Fees related to repeated false alarms can be found in Schedule C of the Fire & Emergency Services Bylaw 735.